 I had been through it before – on several occasions.
 But this time, it was different.
 This was not just about them.
 It was also about me.
 Who am I really?
 Why am I here?
 Could it be that this very moment placed before me was an opportunity to let go of my excuses?

 Maybe this was an opportunity to step into a world where unselfish love is the motivator – where living to give is my destiny.
-And where my giving does not only serves others, but ultimately it benefits me.
+And where my giving does not only serve others, but ultimately it benefits me.
 I didn’t understand it at the time.
 But love in me removes my insecurities and my self-judgments.
 When love has completed its work in me, my subconscious no longer disqualifies me for the happiness and success that I inherently was made to live.

 I don’t mean to bore you with my contemplations.
 But I discovered that giving based on guilt is far inferior to giving based on a genuine love from within.
 Guilt gives to save face.
 Guilt responds to fear.
 Guilt gives to stem the tide of the negative internal conflict that we instinctively know leads to depression, stress and even bad health.
 But it cannot stop the tide.
 Only genuine love that gives from a thankful heart can.